DavidCarl/Database_Course/Task-6/README.md

 ![](excersice1.png)

-The problem with this query would <
+The problem with this query would be that we need to compare a lot of non usefull data, which takes a lot of compute power.

 ## Excersise 2

 ### Description